guomulian/anneal/README.md

 `step` runs from `0` to `max_steps - 1`.

 ##### `format_output(self, output)`
-This method is given as an option for post-processing the results of the `anneal()` method.
+This method is given as an option for post-processing the results of `anneal()`.

 `output` is of the form `(best_state, best_energy)`.